 - 2 teaspoons pure vanilla extract

-- In a small bowl, whisk the cornstarch and 1/2 cup milk together until smooth.
+- In a small bowl, whisk corn starch and 1/2 cup milk together until smooth.

-- Whisk the remaining milk, split vanilla pod and seeds, salt, and sugar together in a medium saucepan.
-Whisk in the cornstarch mixture.
-Heat on low until warmed, remove from the heat, then cover and let steep up to 30 minutes.
+- Whisk remaining milk, split vanilla pod and seeds, salt, and sugar together in a medium saucepan.
+Whisk in corn starch mixture.
+Heat on low until warmed, remove from heat, then cover and let steep up to 30 minutes.

-- In a medium bowl, whisk the egg yolks.
-Add in approximately 1 cup of the warmed milk.
+- In a medium bowl, whisk egg yolks.
+Add in approximately 1 cup of warmed milk.
 Whisk well.
-Pour the egg mixture back into the pan with the warmed milk.
+Pour egg mixture back into pan with warmed milk.
 Whisk to combine.

 - Return saucepan to burner over medium heat.
-Stir constantly on the entire surface of the pan with a silicone spatula, heat until an inserted thermometer reads 183°F. (Heating above 185°F will make the mixture curdle and would require starting the process over!)
-Another method, although more difficult than using a thermometer: Remove spatula from saucepan, then run a finger over the custard sticking to it, if the line created does not flow rapidly together the mixture has thickened properly.
+Stir constantly on entire surface of pan with a silicone spatula.
+Heat until an inserted thermometer reads 183°F. (Heating above 185°F will make mixture curdle and would require starting process over!)

-- Strain the mixture into a bowl through a fine mesh sieve.
-Whisk in the cream and vanilla extract.
+- Strain mixture into a bowl through a fine mesh sieve.
+Whisk in cream and vanilla extract.
 Discard vanilla pod and any solids.

-- In a larger bowl, prepare an ice bath by filling about ¼ full with water and ice.
-Place the bowl of custard into the ice bath bowl and let sit, stirring occasionally until cooled.
+- In a larger bowl, prepare an ice bath by filling about 1/4 full with water and ice.
+Place bowl of custard into ice bath bowl and let sit, stirring occasionally until cooled.

-- Remove the custard bowl from the ice bath, cover with plastic wrap, and refrigerate several hours or overnight.
+- Remove custard bowl from ice bath, cover with plastic wrap, and refrigerate several hours or overnight.

 - Process in ice cream maker according to manufacturer’s instructions.
-The mixture will be soft once finished.
+Mixture will be soft once finished.
 Freeze in a freezer-safe container with plastic wrap pressed on top to harden to a scoopable consistency.
 Once hardened, let sit out 5 minutes or so before scooping.